Key Takeaways

 Passive-aggressive parents often store away personal information to use as ammunition later.
 This might include your insecurities, fears, or past mistakes that can be brought up during disagreements.

 Practice thoughtful discretion about what you share, especially regarding areas where you feel vulnerable or uncertain.
-This doesn’t mean becoming secretive about your life, but rather being strategic about the depth and timing of your disclosures.
+This means being strategic about the depth and timing of your disclosures.

 6. Develop Support Systems Outside Your Family